Grate-Oracle-Lewot/GrateCrystal/README.md

 ## Moves
 Check all changes under https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/data/moves/moves.asm

-- Removed: Splash, Razor Wind, Barrage, Pain Split, Constrict, Detect, Sharpen, Mimic, and Explosion (Selfdestruct is now as strong as Explosion)
+- Removed: Splash, Razor Wind, Barrage, Pain Split, Psywave, Constrict, Detect, Sharpen, Mimic, and Explosion (Selfdestruct is now as strong as Explosion)

-- Added: Fairy Wind, Play Rough, Moonblast, Draining Kiss (renamed Drain Kiss), Dazzling Gleam (renamed Dazzly Gleam), Dark Pulse, Silver Wind, Signal Beam, Earth Power, Iron Head, Aura Sphere, Hail, and a new move called Night Terror (a high-power physical Ghost-type move that, like Snore, can only be used while asleep)
+- Added: Fairy Wind, Play Rough, Moonblast, Draining Kiss (renamed Drain Kiss), Dazzling Gleam (renamed Dazzly Gleam), Dark Pulse, Silver Wind, Signal Beam, Earth Power, Air Slash, Iron Head, Aura Sphere, Hail, and a new move called Night Terror (a high-power physical Ghost-type move that, like Snore, can only be used while asleep)

 - Most moves with a power below 40 have been bumped up to 40 (or 20 for multiple-hit moves).
 A few other changes to move powers, and almost every move has received an accuracy boost.